lordicondev/lordicon/packages/helpers/README.md

-# helpers
+# Helpers

-Helper functions for working with Lottie files.
+This package provides helper functions for working with Lottie files.

 ## Installation